#DigCiz Week 4 – Big Data Big Dreams: waking up about data collection in edtech

 I would like to thank Amy Collier and Chris Gilliard for providing feedback on an early draft of this post.
 The two of you always make me think deeper.

-4 thoughts on “#DigCiz Week 4 – Big Data Big Dreams: waking up about data collection in edtech
+4 responses to “#DigCiz Week 4 – Big Data Big Dreams: waking up about data collection in edtech”

 Kevin